crowdcode-de/jndi-properties-factory/README.md

 JNDI-Properties provides two simple JNDI ObjectFactory classes that enable you to bind a property file as a Properties object into the jndi tree of JBoss AS 7.

 You can choose between `PropertiesFileFactory` or `PropertiesClasspathFactory` class.
-`PropertiesFileFactory` loads the properties from a filesystem.
+`PropertiesFileFactory` loads the properties from a filesystem and `PropertiesClasspathFactory` loads the properties from classpath.

 ###JBoss AS 7 Setup: